Good-Ghosting/goodghosting-protocol-v2/README.md

 # Contract Deployment
 ## Polygon
-- **Aave Strategy Based Pool** Start of by setting the `MNEMONIC` var (which is the 12 word seed phrase in your wallet) & the `RPC` var in the .env file & make sure you have your rpc url defined in [hardhat config file](https://github.com/Good-Ghosting/goodghosting-protocol-v1/blob/master/hardhat.config.ts#L62), then make sure you have the [right deployment configs set](https://github.com/Good-Ghosting/goodghosting-protocol-v1/blob/master/deploy.config.ts)(if a **whitelisted pool** needs to be deployed make sure the merkle root is set and the [isWhitelisted var](https://github.com/Good-Ghosting/goodghosting-protocol-v1/blob/master/deploy.config.ts#L135) is true) and run `yarn deploy`.
+- **Aave Strategy Based Pool** Start by setting the `MNEMONIC` var (which is the 12 word seed phrase in your wallet) & the `RPC` var in the .env file & then make sure you have the [right deployment configs set](https://github.com/Good-Ghosting/goodghosting-protocol-v1/blob/master/deploy.config.ts)(if a **whitelisted pool** needs to be deployed make sure the merkle root is set and the [isWhitelisted var](https://github.com/Good-Ghosting/goodghosting-protocol-v1/blob/master/deploy.config.ts#L135) is true), then just run `yarn deploy:polygon-aave`.

 You will see something like this: